Splash-tastic! ellaslist Gets Soaked At The Epic Sydney Olympic Park Aquatic Centre

 We love finding out about new places to explore, especially with an active and sometimes very loud, excitable 6-year-old.
-We were thrilled to experience the Sydney Olympic Park Aquatic Centre: don’t let the distance put you off, it was well worth our 45-minute drive to get there!
+We were thrilled to experience the Sydney Olympic Park Aquatic Centre in Sydney Olympic Park: don’t let the distance put you off, it was well worth our 45-minute drive to get there!

 We were welcomed by friendly staff, who pointed us in the direction we needed to go and were happy to answer any questions I had.

 All the pool areas are joined and merge together either by water or steps and bridges.

 - For babies and up: there is a flat low level water area with water spouts that leads into a shallow pool which gradually gets deeper to about 1 metre.
 There is also a water fountain and water spouts.

 - 1-7 years: next to this is a fantastic play area which is brightly coloured and inviting for the young ones, it includes: steps, 3 slides, water fountains, a large bucket which tips water out every 15 minutes or so and water wheels.

 - 1-90 years: there is a strong current pool which pulls you round an island.
 It is quite strong so parental supervision is needed at all times!